The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 1.2.2 – Learner role modelling

-Learners should act as reading role models in one of the below ways, or in another way that suits their setting:
+Learners should act as reading role models in one of the below ways, or in another way that suits their setting and learners:

 Talking about reading materials they’ve read in assembly / at whole-school occasions